seasoncalendar/seasoncalendar/README.md

 Foods that are produced regionally are often times cheaper, tastier and better for the environment due to a shorter and more convenient transport.

-While currently available only in German and for Germany/Austria/Switzerland, I plan to extend the languages and regions offered.
+I aim at continuously extending the languages and regions supported!

+- _Supported Languages: German, English_
+- _Supported Regions: Central Europe_

 ## Features